Fitness is a noun with two meanings:

 Ketogen diet (Keto)

-Diet with very low carbohydrates for weight loss, for example.
+Diet with very low carbohydrate level – used by some for weight loss.

-Ball-like training device with handle.
+Bell-like training device with handle.
 Girya.
-Russian strength training tool.
-Can be used for all types of strength training exercises, but is especially suitable for swing exercises, as well as pull and shock.
+Russian strength training equipment.
+Can be used for all types of strength training exercises, but is especially suited for swing exercises, as well as cleans.
 From 4-40 kg.

 Movement.
 Often high, straight kick.
 Aerobics basic step.